SnehaAitha/RetailStore/README.md

 11.)
 Run RetailStoreDiscountApplicationTests.java class to run the junit tests for the services written in UserService.java class.
 (Right click -> Run as -> Junit Test)

+12.)
+Run "clean test" goal on maven.
+JaCoCo code coverage report will be generated at target/site/jacoco/.
+Open the target/site/jacoco/index.html file to review the code coverage report.